AnyLogic

 [Visible if Breaks is enabled]

 The priority of the break task.
 Higher value means higher priority.
-It will be compared to other task priorities when making decisions what task may preempt other, etc.
+It will be compared to other task priorities when making decisions what task may preempt other, and so on.

 If a break has been defined by a schedule of any type and at the moment when it should start, the resource is still executing a task of a higher priority, then the break is delayed for as long as it takes the resource to complete the task of a higher priority.